Research Associate in Development of Computational Methods for NanoElectrochemistry

 • Creative approach to problem solving

-The post is initially available for 2 years, with the possibility of extension for up to 4 years.
+The post is initially available for 2 years, with the possibility of extension.

 We offer a great working and scientific environment in an emerging group, the possibility to mature into a leader in computational electrochemistry with a multidisciplinary expertise, participation in international conferences, training, and the possibility to collaborate with experimental and theoretical groups.